 Globally, more than 400 million adults live with diabetes, affecting both diabetics and their relatives.
 This number is increasing and diabetes is an important public health problem estimated to cost the world more than US$ 827 billion annually (1).
 Diabetes is a chronic disease that requires a complex treatment regimen and self-management skills, to optimize glycemic control and health outcomes.
 Diabetes management tasks require the individual to make daily decisions about food, activity and medications to achieve their goals, which can be quite challenging.
-EHealth technologies have a demonstrated potential for assisting individuals with diabetes self-management behaviors (2, 3).
+EHealth technologies have a demonstrated potential for assisting individuals with behaviors and goals for diabetes self-management (2, 3).

 Hedia is a mobile diabetes assistant (application) developed for people with type 1 diabetes (T1D) and type 2 diabetes (T2D) and is thus targeting one of four priority noncommunicable diseases, contributing to reduce the impact of diabetes.
 Hedia is free for all to use and is improving management of diabetes by ensuring equitable access to essential technologies for management of diabetes and improving the lives of those living with the disease.

-Hedia facilitates the dosing of insulin and makes is safer.
+Hedia facilitates the dosing of insulin and makes it safer.
 Hedia gathers information about blood glucose, carbohydrate intake, level of activity and insulin intake.
 Hedia will offer a complete picture of the diabetic and use it in algorithms for further personalized recommendations.
 Hedia can contribute with significant ‘real time’ knowledge for the user and other interested parties.

 Using real-time data available from Hedia we had a total of 644 users.
-42 of these individuals had more than 25 typing’s.
-We selected 4 individuals with up to 500 typing’s.
+42 of these individuals had more than 25 typings.
+We selected 4 individuals with up to 500 typings.
 These four individuals were chosen because they had been using Hedia for 14 weeks, which means that they had been using Hedia since the beginning.

 It seems, that when using Hedia the amount of blood glucose typing’s are increasing with time.
 When using Hedia, these four individuals improved their frequency of blood glucose monitoring by 11 measurements over the time period of 14 weeks.
 The first week of using Hedia they used it 10.75 times in average, compared to week 14 where they used Hedia 21.75 times in average (p-value = 0.033, 95% CI).